drvinceknight/gt/docs/meetings/07-repeated-games.rst

 - Decide on row/column player (recall you don't care about your opponents reward).
 - We are going to play the game TWICE and write down both players *cumulative* scores.
-- Define a strategy and ask players to write down a strategy that must describe the what they do in both stages by answering the following question:
+- Define a strategy and ask players to write down a strategy that must describe what they do in both stages by answering the following question:
   - What should the player do in the first stage?
   - What should the player do in the second stage given knowledge of what both players did in the first period?